Medacorp/Luigi-s-Mansion/Technical documentation/Furniture variables.md

     no_short_shake:1b, //When set disables the short shaking animation from manual search.
 Default = 0b. no_visual_shake:1b, //When set disables the shaking animations visually; sound will still play.
 Default = 0b. use_medium_shake:1b, //When set forces a shake animation used by room clear chests, rather than the other 2.
-Default = 0b. sound:"luigis_mansion:heavy_generic", //What furniture shake sound.
-See below for options.
-Defaults to luigis_mansion:heavy_generic. interact_animation:7, //What animation gets used when using the interact method.
+Default = 0b. sound:{ //The ID of the furniture shake sound.
+See IDs in use for valid IDs. namespace:"luigis_mansion", //The namespace of the furniture shake sound.
+Defaults to "luigis_mansion". id:"heavy_generic" //The ID of the furniture shake sound.
+Defaults to "heavy_generic".
+    },
+    interact_animation:7, //What animation gets used when using the interact method.
 Enthusiastic animation (7) aditionally has a punch sound and will swing swinging furniture.
 Overrides default animation selecting.
 Default = none, except for room clear chests which use 45 when the 3DS Remake add-on is installed or not, and 43 when not.

     //search details